Federal Correctional Institution, Pekin: History

 In 1988 the mayor and four city council members voted on whether to welcome a federal prison that was scheduled to open in the area.
-13,665 people had voted in a previous advisory referendum which had seen fewer than 1% of votes in favor of the prison.
+13,665 people had voted in a previous advisory referendum which had seen a slim 3/4% margin of victory for those not in favor of the prison.
 Therefore, the mayor and two council members who voted for the prison faced political backlash: the mayor and one member were defeated at re-election and another member did not run again.
 In 1994 the prison opened in land in far southern Pekin that had been newly annexed.
 The minimum security camp opened in 1994 and previously housed females.
 In May 2011 the female population was replaced by a male population so the federal authorities could have more space for in-house drug treatment programs for men.

 On the 20th anniversary of the prison's opening, Michael Smothers of GateHouse Media Illinois wrote that no significant opposition to the prison remained, and so did Mayor of Pekin Laurie Barra and the Pekin Chief of Police Greg Nelson.
 Smothers added that there were no protests occurring.